PREP: Professional Research Experience Program

-A partnership between Colorado School of Mines (Mines) and the National Institute of Standards and Technology (NIST)
+A collobaration of research and education between Colorado School of Mines (Mines) and the National Institute of Standards and Technology (NIST)

-A Professional Research Experience Program (PREP) opportunity through NIST at Mines is designed to provide valuable laboratory experience and financial benefits to Mines PREP Associate students, postdocs, researchers and faculty.
+Professional Research Experience Program (PREP) opportunities through NIST at Mines is a program designed to provide valuable laboratory and professional experience as well as financial benefits to Mines PREP Associate students, postdocs, researchers and faculty.

-The program is intended to assure continued growth and progress of a highly skilled science, technology, engineering, math workforce in Colorado and the United States.
+The program is intended to assure continued growth and progress of a highly skilled STEM workforce in Colorado and the United States.

-Mines graduate student participants receive full tuition coverage and a monthly stipend.
+Graduate students receive tuition, fees and insurance coverage, a monthly stipend and travel costs associated with the program.
 Undergraduate students receive a highly competitive hourly wage.
 PREP Post-docs and Fellows receive competitive financial incentives commiserate with experience.
-Work topics are of mutual interest to NIST and Mines and require certain deliverables by PREP researchers to maintain program qualification.

 Diversity, Inclusion and Accessibility